self-assert/self-assert/README.md

 # self-assert

-Design objects that are fully responsible for their validity.
+> Design objects that are fully responsible for their validity.

-> [!WARNING]
-> This project is in its early stages.
-It is meant to be published soon.

 <div align="center">